Cradle cap: Scalp, behind ears, eyebrows

 If the cradle cap is not severe, it could simply be combed out gently after bathing.
 The softened scales can then be brushed away with a soft brush, comb or cloth, but if not done very gently, this could worsen the condition and bring about temporary hair loss.
 Applying petroleum jelly (e.g., Vaseline) liberally overnight is another popular treatment.
 The softened scales either fall off during the night, or can be brushed off in the morning.

 There is broad disagreement regarding the role of shampoos.
 Some sources warn against frequent shampooing, others recommend it.
 Mild baby shampoo is often recommended, but the exact denotation of the label "mild" in this context is not quite clear.
-Baby shampoos often contain detergent surfactants, perfumes, quaternium-15 and other eczemagenic irritants.
+Baby shampoos often contain detergent surfactants, perfumes, quaternium-15 and other eczematogenic irritants.
 No studies have been performed on non-prescription shampoos.

 In stubborn cases some doctors may recommend keratolytic (dandruff) shampoos (e.g. with sulfur, selenium, zinc pyrithione, or salicylic acid) while others warn against the use of medicated shampoos in newborns due to systemic absorption.
 Dandruff shampoos often contain sodium dodecyl sulfate, a noted skin irritant.

 Steroid and tar preparations have also been used but may have drawbacks.
 The immunomodulators tacrolimus/Protopic and pimecrolimus/Elidel have not been approved for children under two years.

 Ketoconazole shampoos and creams are currently shown to be the most effective medical treatment of moderate to serious cradle cap.
 There appears to be little to no absorption of topical ketoconazole into the bloodstream.